AI4Finance-Foundation/FinRL-Meta/README.md

 <img align="center" src=figs/timeline.png width="800">
 </div>

-We employ a training-testing-trading pipeline that the DRL approach follows a standard end-to-end pipeline.
-The DRL agent is first trained in a training environment and then fined-tuned (adjusting hyperparameters) in a validation environment.
-Then the validated agent is tested on historical datasets (backtesting).
-Finally, the tested agent will be deployed in paper trading or live trading markets.
+We employ a training-testing-trading pipeline.
+First, a DRL agent is trained in a training dataset and fine-tuned (adjusting hyperparameters) in a testing dataset.
+Then, backtest the agent (on historical dataset), or depoy in a paper/live trading market.

-This pipeline solves the **information leakage problem** because the trading data are never leaked when training/tuning the agents.
+This pipeline address the **information leakage problem** by separating the training/testing-trading preriods.

-Such a unified pipeline allows fair comparisons among different algorithms and strategies.
+Such a unified pipeline also allows fair comparisons among different algorithms.

 ## Our Vision